hapax/hapax.github.io/assets/qgrav.md

 We'll finish with a brief survey of some sensible things you can ask.

 1. *Black holes.* Black holes are the guardians of the secrets of quantum gravity, appearing whenever we try to probe below the Planck scale.
+But they are also guides, providing generous albeit indirect clues, such as the [Bekenstein-Hawking entropy](http://www.scholarpedia.org/article/Bekenstein-Hawking_entropy).
-Understanding how they hide and possibly release information is hugely important.
-There is in fact a suite of results suggesting that black holes act like very special quantum computers,
+Understanding how they store and release information is one of the key questions in quantum gravity.
+2. *Non-local observables.* Even though local observables do not make sense, there are *non-local* observables that

 #### Further reading